The Collapse of Denominational Education

 Whether or not the province should adopt a non-denominational education system became a controversial issue during the 1980s and 1990s.
 Under the denominational system, Christian Churches had the right to own and operate schools using public money.
 Critics argued the system was expensive, ineffective, and discriminated against residents who did not belong to one of the recognized denominations.
 Supporters argued the denominational system helped to cultivate spirituality and morality in a secular world while strengthening community integrity; they also stressed that the churches' right to educate was entrenched in Newfoundland's Terms of Union with Canada.

 Growing Concerns: 1980s and 1990s

 Demographic and social changes in the late-20th century affected the quality of education in Newfoundland and in Labrador and altered residents' attitudes towards the denominational school system.
 The number of school-aged residents dropped as the province's birth rate declined during the late-1970s and 1980s.
-This pushed enrolment down and caused many schools to become partially empty, particularly in rural areas.
-Growing migration from outport communities into St. John's and other urban centres further contributed to shrinking enrolments and forced many rural schools to close.
+This pushed enrollment down and caused many schools to become partially empty, particularly in rural areas.
+Growing migration from outport communities into St. John's and other urban centres further contributed to shrinking enrollments and forced many rural schools to close.
 Those that remained open were often ill-equipped and underfunded.
-The province distributed money to school boards based on student numbers, so any drop in enrolment also meant a drop in income.
+The province distributed money to school boards based on student numbers, so any drop in enrollment also meant a drop in income.